Due Diligence Checking

-Decide the Level of Disclosure:
+Decide the Level of Disclosure

 If you are planning a new role within your organisation the first thing you will need to do is decide the level of Disclosure that you are eligible to request.
 You should then evaluate the job role offered and decide what is most suitable for your organisation based around the work that will be done.
 It may be useful to clarify this by writing the Job Description and including the responsibilities or expectations of the role.

 Introducing the requirement for a new employee to apply for a Disclosure or become a PVG Scheme member is relatively straightforward since there is no pre-existing contract between you and the employee.
-However it should be made clear to the employee that the role is dependent on satisfactory Disclosure or PVG Scheme Record.
+However it should be made clear to the employee that the role is dependent on satisfactory Disclosure or PVG Scheme Records.
 This should be reflected in any job advertisements, application forms and subsequent contract of employment.

-Create Policy Documents and Amend Contracts:
+Create Policy Documents and Amend Contracts

 For existing staff, it may be necessary to revise existing contracts and amend internal policy documents.
 In order to assist in this exercise, we have listed the steps in a typical deployment process (please note this is given as an example only)